MNA4/decode-the-drawings/README.md

 ### Step 5.2: Distance Estimation
 This project uses 2 different methods to estimate the distance between the camera and each ball:

-#### Method 1: using law of cosines to calculate the distance between the camera and each ball based on the angles between the rays pointing to each ball.
+#### Method 1: using law of cosines to calculate the distance between the camera and each ball based on the angles between the rays pointing to each ball (triangulation)

 Suppose we have three rays $r_1$, $r_2$, and $r_3$ pointing to the centers of the three balls, distances $t_1$, $t_2$, and $t_3$ such that $r_i t_i$ gives the position of ball $i$ in the camera's coordinate system, and angles $\theta_{12}$, $\theta_{23}$, and $\theta_{31}$ where $\theta_{ij}$ is the angle between rays $r_i$ and $r_j$.
 We then obtain the following symmetric equations: